 Praggnanandhaa’s Complete Schedule — Open Section

 Pragg is India’s sole representative in the Open.
 He plays each of the seven other players twice — once with White, once with Black.
+All ratings and profiles for every player in the field are on the FIDE top 100 players page.

 | Round | Date | Color | Opponent | Rating |